Disclaimer: Sensitive readers may find this post to be graphic, but I think it’s a part of history rarely mentioned. Read at your own risk.

 It could happen any day now.
 The end of the world.
 World War 3.
 Doomsday.
 Not as the Mayans predicted it, but the end all the same.

 This is how Berliners spent the Cold War.
 On any given day, a bomb could be dropped, killing every citizen, leaving the city in ruins.
-They kept graphic memories of the last time they were forced into bunkers, as they prepared for the Russian “liberation,” where women were raped and many hung themselves in the showers.
+They kept graphic memories of the last time they were forced into bunkers, as they prepared for the Russian “liberation,” where women were assaulted and many hung themselves in the showers.

 They ate the same thing for days on end, green pea soup and 2.5 liters of water.
 Clanking of metal bunks, moans of people who lost family and the crashes of life above ground were maddening.